-- a) The Committee shall review and discuss with Management and the external auditors: - i) the adequacy and effectiveness of the Corporation's internal accounting and financial controls; - ii) the evaluation of internal accounting and financial controls by the external auditors, together with Management's response; - iii) any material weaknesses in the internal control environment, including with respect to computerized information system controls and security; - iv) management's compliance with the Corporation's procedures and internal controls. - b) The Committee shall establish procedures for: - i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or audit matters; and; - ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.
+- a) The Committee shall review and discuss with Management and the external auditors: - i) The adequacy and effectiveness of the Corporation's internal accounting and financial controls; - ii) The evaluation of internal accounting and financial controls by the external auditors, together with Management's response;

+- iii) Any material weaknesses in the internal control environment, including with respect to computerized information system controls and security; - iv) Management's compliance with the Corporation's procedures and internal controls. - b) The Committee shall establish procedures for: - The receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or audit matters; and; - ii) The confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.